Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 should call `Agent.RequestDecision()` manually.

 ## Observations and Sensors

-To make informed decisions, an agent must first make observations of the state of the environment.
-The observations are collected by Sensors attached to the agent GameObject.
-By default, agents come with a `VectorSensor` which allows them to collect floating-point observations into a single array.
-There are additional sensor components which can be attached to the agent GameObject which collect their own observations, or modify other observations.
-These are:

-- `CameraSensorComponent` - Allows image from `Camera` to be used as observation.
-- `RenderTextureSensorComponent` - Allows content of `RenderTexture` to be used as observation.
-- `RayPerceptionSensorComponent` - Allows information from set of ray-casts to be used as observation.

-### Vector Observations

-Vector observations are best used for aspects of the environment which are numerical and non-visual.
-The Policy class calls the `CollectObservations(VectorSensor sensor)` method of each Agent.
-Your implementation of this function must call `VectorSensor.AddObservation` to add vector observations.

 In order for an agent to learn, the observations should include all the information an agent needs to accomplish its task.
 Without sufficient and relevant information, an agent may learn poorly or may not learn at all.
 A